 Orbital Decompression is a surgical option to alleviate the symptoms of Graves’ disease.
-After other treatment methods such as oral medication or eye drops have failed patients may need to seek surgery.
-Graves’ disease causes pressure and bulging behind the eye and orbital decompression is a surgical means of creating more space within the eye orbit.
+After other treatment methods such as oral medication or eye drops have failed, patients may need surgery.
+Graves’ disease causes pressure and bulging behind the eye and orbital decompression is a surgical means of creating more space.
 Once that space is created, the eye will return to a more normal position.

 Orbital Decompression Procedure

 In order to alleviate pressure within the eye orbit, Dr. Tarbet must perform orbital decompression surgery.
 First, she will make an incision next to the eye that exposes the optic nerve.
 This incision will allow the cerebrospinal fluid that has been building up to drain.
 This, in turn, takes pressure off the optic nerve.

 Next, Dr. Tarbet can either remove bone or orbital fat from around the eye.
 This can also be done in combination and the specifics of your surgery will be discussed in your consultation.
 The removal of bone and fat allows the bulging eye muscles to flow over into the area that previously held bone.
 Finally, the eye is “decompressed” allowing the patient to no longer experience a bulging appearance.

 The primary goal of an orbital decompression surgery is to create more space in the orbit to allow the eye to return to a more normal position.
 However, there are some additional benefits to having orbital decompression surgery.
 Besides a more normal appearing eye, having the procedure done alleviates feelings of discomfort and improves corneal exposure.
 These benefits include: